pountzas/To-do-or-not-to-do/README.md

 # To Do List

-> This is an app which allows you to create a list of pending tasks to finish, you can add tasks, mark them as completed, and delete them.
+> This is an app that allows you to create a list of pending tasks to finish, you can add tasks, mark them as completed, and delete them.

 ## Built With